Skip main navigation

 The law prohibits the following types of discrimination based on sex, race, color, creed, disability, sexual orientation, national origin, and ancestry:

-• Denying a person full and equal enjoyment of a place of public accommodation or amusement
+• Denying full and equal enjoyment of a place of public accommodation or amusement

 • Giving preferential treatment to one class of people over another in services or facilities